casdoor/casdoor-cli/README.md

     - `lector` : read access only
     - `editor` : can create users, but cannot edit users nor delete users
     - `administrator`  : can create, delete, and edit users
+- Manage users groups within Casdoor (create, edit, delete)

+Currently, permissions management is handled using Casdoor's Group feature.
+Current code checks wether a user is in a group or not and adapt the permissions accordingly.

 ## Usage